qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/suggestions/async-suggestions.md

 # Asynchronous suggestions

-In addition to normal suggestions, safely-typed suggestions and suggestions with tooltips, the CommandAPI can support computing the list of suggestions to send to a player asynchronously.
+In addition to normal suggestions, safely typed suggestions and suggestions with tooltips, the CommandAPI can support computing the list of suggestions to send to a player asynchronously.
 This allows you to perform suggestions independent of the main server thread, which is useful for slow operations, such as:

 - Retrieving suggestions from a remote database
 - Retrieving information from the web